pycroscopy/pyNSID/docs/source/about.rst

 pyNSID
 ======

-**Python framework for storing, visualizing, and processing spectroscopy, imaging or any observational / experimental data**
+**Python framework for storing N-dimensional scientific data**

 What?
 ------
 * The `N-Dimensional Spectroscopic and Imaging Data (NSID) model <../nsid.html>`_:

+  * itself is a definition or specification for how to store data.
-  * facilitates the representation of most spectroscopic or imaging data regardless of their origin, modality, size, or dimensionality.
+  * facilitates the representation of any N-dimensional data array regardless of their origin, modality, size, or dimensionality.
+  * can be used for any N-dimensional data (scientific or otherwise), though originally designed for spectroscopic and imaging data.
-  * enables the development of instrument- and modality- agnostic data processing and analysis algorithms.
+  * simplifies downstream development of instrument- and modality- agnostic data processing and analysis algorithms.
-  * is just a definition or a blueprint rather than something tangible and readily usable.
   * cannot handle niche cases like spiral scans, compressed sensing, etc. given that these data do not have an N-dimensional form.
     However, our sister project - `pyUSID <../pyUSID/about.html>`_ was built to handle such complex scenarios
 * pyNSID is a `python <http://www.python.org/>`_ package that currently provides all  **io** functionality:

-  #. * pyNSID is build on top of h5py a popular package for hierarchical data file
+  * * pyNSID is build on top of `h5py <https://docs.h5py.org/en/stable/>`_ a popular package for reading and manipulating hierarchical data file format (HDF5) files.
-  #. **io**: Primarily, it enables the storage and access of NSID in **hierarchical data format** `(HDF5) <http://extremecomputingtraining.anl.gov/files/2015/03/HDF5-Intro-aug7-130.pdf>`_ files (referred to as h5USID files) using python
+  * **io**: Primarily, it enables the storage and access of NSID in **hierarchical data format** `(HDF5) <http://extremecomputingtraining.anl.gov/files/2015/03/HDF5-Intro-aug7-130.pdf>`_ files (referred to as h5USID files) using python

-* Just as scipy uses numpy underneath, scientific packages like **pycroscopy** use **pyNSID** and **pyUSID** for all file-handling, and the data format `sidpy <https://github.com/pycroscopy/sidpy>`_  for all processing and visualization.
-* **pyNSID is currently in the early stages of development**.
-The underlying code may change / be reorganized substantially.
 * Jump to our `GitHub project <https://github.com/pycroscopy/pyNSID>`_

 .. note::